 Supply chains continue to grow logistically and operationally, and the COVID-19 pandemic further magnified them.
 With these factors becoming fundamental components in any service industry, technology group, health care sector, office environment, or manufacturing business, proper training is vital to managing a supply chain effectively and efficiently.

 Our three-course certificate will familiarize students with the Supply Chain Operations Reference (SCOR) model — a standard tool to plan, source, make, deliver, return, and enable business activities — through classroom instruction and hands-on, real-world applications.
 Participants will gain a holistic introduction to supply chain and understand the concepts that connect manufacturers, markets, suppliers, warehouses, retailers, and customers, while creating net value and avoiding risk.
+All classes are taught by practicing professionals who have prestigious certifications, subject expertise, and a wealth of real-world experience, ensuring you’ll learn important, hands-on lessons.

 Program Scope and Sequence